Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Bank*
 Enter the bank name.
 [comment]: <> (This field is greyed out and nothing can be entered.
 Settings?
-Does it in live accounts offer a drop-down list depending on BANK CODE entered above?)
+Does it offer a drop-down list depending on BANK CODE entered above in live accounts?)

 - *BIC*
 Enter the BIC (Bank Identifier Code).